laiyingwong/Marathon-Registration-Form/README.md

 ## 👏 Credits

-This project is based on the HTML tutorial on Udemy by Colt Steele.
+This project is based on the HTML tutorial on Udemy by <a href="https://www.udemy.com/user/coltsteele/">Colt Steele</a>.

-Background image by Austris Augusts via Unsplash.
+<a href="https://unsplash.com/photos/52p1K0d0euM">Background image</a> by Austris Augusts via Unsplash.